MicrosoftDocs/architecture-center/docs/guide/networking/private-link-vwan-dns-single-region-workload-content.md

 ## Solution - Establish a virtual hub extension for DNS

 A solution to the challenge is for the enterprise network team to implement a [virtual hub extension](./private-link-vwan-dns-virtual-hub-extension-pattern.yml) for DNS.
-The single responsibility for the DNS virtual hub extension is to enable workload teams that need to use private DNS zones in their architecture within this [common Virtual WAN hub topology](./private-link-vwan-dns-guide.yml#common-network-topology).
+The single responsibility for the DNS virtual hub extension is to enable workload teams that need to use private DNS zones in their architecture within this [starting Virtual WAN hub topology](./private-link-vwan-dns-guide.yml#starting-network-topology).

 The DNS extension is implemented as a virtual network spoke that is peered to its regional virtual hub.
 It's possible to link private DNS zones to this virtual network.
 The virtual network also contains an Azure DNS Private Resolver that enables services outside of this virtual network, like Azure Firewall, to query and receive values from all linked private DNS zones.
 The following are the components of a typical virtual hub extension for DNS, along with some required configuration changes: